fenago/machine-learning-with-scikit-learn/Chapter05/Lab_5.md

 transaction by using one input feature: the old balance amount of the account holder.
-We will be using the same fraudulent mobile transaction dataset that we used in earlier lab, *Predicting Categories with K-Nearest Neighbors*, of this book.
+We will be using the same fraudulent mobile transaction dataset that we used in earlier lab, *Predicting Categories with K-Nearest Neighbors*, of this course.

 The first step is to read in the dataset and define the feature and target variable.
 This can be done by using the following code: